KelvinHere/PriceFileFormatter/README.md

 2 | " | See if I have stock of an EOL item | Dump the stock quickly & remove it from show-room

 ### Features
+* User can select a CSV file with products in
+* User can select a supplier from a list
+* User can create an output file from the inputs above

+* CSV
+	* Instead of using a CSV library, as a learning experience I have created a reader and parser manually
+	* CSV headers are read and SQL tables can be created from these
+	* Formatting CSV data, first commas (,) in between double quotes ("") are removed
+	* Backslashes and double quotes are removed ("")

 Program will :-
 * Have GUI to select New Price file, Report file & Suppliers file
 * Format the price file so it can be consumed by a legacy database